 The Dark Ages are most notably known as the period in the history of Europe when Germanic tribes rapidly migrated into different regions of Western Europe.
 They were, in turn, being pushed by other Central Asian tribes such as the Huns.

-The key Germanic tribes that arrived in Western Europe in wave after wave during the Dark Ages included the Goths, Vandals, Saxons, Lombards, Angles, Frisii, Jutes, Franks and Suebi.
-These tribes were to have a decisive impact upon the subsequent future and fortunes of Western Europe.
-Many, such as Franks, Anglo-Saxons, Lombards established long-lasting kingdoms while Goths and Vandals briefly ruled notable regions in Western Europe.
+The key Germanic tribes that arrived in Western Europe in wave after wave during the Dark Ages included the Goths, Vandals, Saxons, Lombards, Angles, Frisii, Jutes, Franks, and Suebi.
+These tribes were to have a decisive impact on the subsequent future and fortunes of Western Europe.
+Many, such as Franks, Anglo-Saxons, and Lombards established long-lasting kingdoms while Goths and Vandals briefly ruled notable regions in Western Europe.

 It was during this period that the Empire fought wars with Sassanids, Arabs as well as Slavs and Bulgars.
 Despite many losses, the Empire was able to survive mostly intact through the Dark Ages.